colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/project_based_learning/teachable_machine_cv.md

 * If you are new to Computer Vision and have no idea about Convolutional Neural Networks, go through these articles even just to refresh your memory.
     * [Getting started with Computer Vision](https://towardsdatascience.com/classifying-fashion-apparel-getting-started-with-computer-vision-271aaf1baf0).
     * [Getting started with Convolutional Neural Networks](https://towardsdatascience.com/classifying-fashion-apparel-getting-started-with-convolutional-neural-networks-3ae4fc5d9f76).
+* [Optional] Go through [p5.js](https://p5js.org/) documentation.
+We will use only some basic p5.js for building the Audio Classifier.

 # <div align="center">Course Outline</div>